guardian/support-service-lambdas/handlers/holiday-stop-processor/src/main/scala/com/gu/holidaystopbackfill/README.md

 ## Backfill process

-1. Run the report in Zuora called `GW Holiday Stops for Backfilling Salesforce` in the `Dig.Dev Reports` folder.
+1. Run the summary report in Zuora called *GW Holiday Stops for Backfilling Salesforce* in the *Dig.Dev Reports* folder.
+   To do this click on the arrow on the *Run Detail Report* button and choose *Run Summary Report*.
 1. Export the report results to your dev machine.
+   Do this by clicking on the arrow on the *Export* button and choosing *Unpivoted Layout*.
 1. In SBT, run the main app in this package `com.gu.holidaystopbackfill.BackfillingApp` with the following arguments:
     1. true/false for whether it's a dry run.
 True means that it will have no external effect.
     1. Path to the CSV file holding legacy holiday stops in Zuora, which was exported above.